zhaoyj21/SciGlassPlus/README.md

 # SciGlassPlus

 SciGlassPlus is a Python library providing access to a comprehensive glass database.
-Due to the large size of the database files, they are hosted on **Figshare**.
+Due to the large size of the database files, you can download the original database file on **Figshare**.
 This README is organized into three main sections:

 1. **Database Construction Tutorial** – Step-by-step guide on how the glass database was automatically built using GPT models.
 2. **Jupyter Notebooks** – Example notebooks to demonstrate how to load the database, filter glasses based on specific compositions and properties, and use machine learning models to predict glass properties.